hardmaru/sketch-rnn-datasets/README.md

 test_set = load_data['test']

 print len(train_set)
-  Output -> 10000
+  Output: 10000
 print len(valid_set)
-  Output -> 600
+  Output: 600
 print len(test_set)
-  Output -> 500
+  Output: 500

-# draw a random example:
+# draw a random example (see draw_strokes.py)
 draw_strokes(random.choice(train_set))
 ```

-For some of the datasets, we also performed simple stroke simplification to preprocess the data, called [Ramer-Douglas-Peucker](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
+For some of the datasets, we also performed simple stroke simplification to preprocess the data, using the [Ramer-Douglas-Peucker](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm)(RDP) algorithm.
 We choose the `epsilon` parameter to be a value between 0.2 to 3.0, depending on how aggressively we want to simply the lines.

-If you have a large set of simple SVG images, and want to construct a similar dataset, there are some available [libraries](https://pypi.python.org/pypi/svg.path) to convert subsets of SVGs into line segments, and you can then apply RDP on the line segments before converting the data to *stroke-3* format.
+If you have a large set of simple SVG images, and want to construct a similar dataset, there are some available [libraries](https://pypi.python.org/pypi/svg.path) to convert subsets of SVGs into line segments.
+You can then apply RDP on the line segments before converting the data to *stroke-3* format.
 There is some easy-to-use open source code for applying this algorithm [here](https://github.com/fhirschmann/rdp).

 # License